NNTmux/newznab-tmux/docker/8.2/README.md

 ```

 You will need to manually import a SQL dump or run `sail artisan nntmux:install` if this is a new installation.

-The Sphinx plugin is already installed & loaded in MariaDB.

 ## Networking
 Sail will create a Docker network called `sail` with these ports mapped to your host: